 Today’s Walk: 20.3 km (12.6 mi)

-Most of this day is downhill, though it can still be hilly between O Cebreio and Fonfria – about 10 km, after this it is gently downhill until Triacastela at 662 meters then the route rises again to 900 meters at Alto de Riocaba then slowly downhill to Sarria at 453 meters.
+Most of this day is downhill, though it can still be hilly between O Cebreio and Fonfria – about 10 km (6 mi), after this, it is gently downhill until Triacastela at 662 meters (2,171 ft) then the route rises again to 900 meters (2,952 ft) at Alto de Riocaba then slowly downhill to Sarria at 453 meters (1,486 ft).

-Early morning walking is beautiful with clouds often below in valleys, and a fleece is required at almost all times of the year.
-However the sun in the summer quickly burns away the clouds and stop the fleece being necessary.
+Early morning walking is beautiful with clouds often below in valleys, and a fleece jacket is required at almost all times of the year.
+However, the sun in the summer quickly burns away the clouds and stops the fleece from being necessary.
 But remember you are still in the mountains and the weather can change quickly.

 Most of the walking today is on paths and tracks with only a small amount on minor roads.
 There are lots of places for food and water along the way.
 You will notice the concrete markers every few kilometers marking the distance left to Santiago de Compostela.